beaupranisaa/llm-uncertainty/README.md

 ### 🔹 Note to self:
 - Currently the model seems to be overly rational! it starts to calculating EV! huamn don't do that
+- Model choose each row idependently, it shouldn't it should see previous selected choice
+- Can we use free API for llama2

 ## Getting Started